Skip to main content

 Many clients I work with feel better quite quickly when avoiding gluten.
 They have more energy, reduced headaches, no brain fog, improved bowel movement, less bloating.
 This indicates they are sensitive to gluten.
 Others are more reactive to wheat.
 This means they can eat rye, barley and spelt but not other items with wheat in.

-No test can accurately detect gluten sensitivity.
-Diagnosing gluten sensitivity involves using an elimination diet, in which a person removes gluten from their diet , monitors their symptoms, and slowly reintroduces gluten to see if their symptoms return.
+Diagnosing gluten sensitivity involves using an elimination diet, in which a person removes gluten from their diet , monitors their symptoms, and slowly reintroducing gluten to see if their symptoms return.

 I suggest leaving all out gluten for your programme and then reintroducing the oats, barley or rye one at a time with 48 hours between each type and see if you notice any changes.
 If you get a reaction to these you are very gluten sensitive and there is no need to reintroduce the spelt or wheat.